burger with mushrooms

 Dr. Jason Fung, is a nephrologist, the founder of the Intensive Dietary Management Program, and has particular expertise in type 2 diabetes reversal and intermittent fasting.
 He proposed a daring case for people to eat dinner at two in the afternoon, without any snacks afterward.

+Let’s start at the beginning.
 Eating patterns have drastically changed since the 70s.
 Then there were only three set meals a day — breakfast, lunch, and dinner — and not much leniency for regular snack times.
 For example, an after-school snack was not a thing since it might ruin the child’s appetite for dinner.
 It was not considered to be healthy or necessary, except for the very occasional treat.

 Nowadays, snacks are a mainstay in the average diet.
 Many people are eating six times a day with many of our regular activities now tied to food.
 When we watch movies, we eat popcorn, pretzels, and chips.
 Even while we work, many of us are munching on a snack of choice, with the all-important coffee by our side, filled with sugar and cream.
 How many of us keep protein bars, nuts, or some other food in the car ‘just in case’?
-As most people are constantly eating, no wonder obesity rates are rising!

 This rise in obesity is not unique to the U.S., Chinese citizens as well have increased their snacking.
-Surveys show that from 1991 to 2009 with children aged 13–18 went from 8.7% snacking to 46.3% while adults showed a similar rise from 8.7% to 35.6%.
+Surveys show that from 1991 to 2009 children aged 13–18 went from 8.7% snacking to 46.3% while adults showed a similar rise from 8.7% to 35.6%.
 With this comes the rise of obesity in China and the prevalence of diabetes.
 [2]

 What Happened When People Were Instructed When to Eat